ScottishPower: PacifiCorp

-Rejected takeover bid from E.ON
+Takeover bids

-Following the announcement, the group's share price rose but was now widely seen as vulnerable to a takeover.
-It was soon revealed that the German energy group E.ON, who also owns Powergen, was interested in a takeover.
-On 22 November 2005, the board rejected an offer from E.ON of 570 pence a share, which would have valued the group at £10.7 billion.
+Following the announcement of its acquisition of PacifiCorp, the group's share price rose but the company was now widely seen as vulnerable to a takeover.
+It was soon revealed that the German energy group E.ON, which also owns Powergen, was interested in a takeover.
+On 22 November 2005, the board rejected an offer from E.ON of 570 pence per share, which would have valued the group at £10.7 billion.

-Takeover bid from Iberdrola

 On 28 November 2006, the board of directors of ScottishPower agreed to an £11.6 billion takeover bid by the Spanish energy firm Iberdrola.
 The offer was formally approved by shareholders at an EGM on 30 March 2007, effectively creating Europe's third largest utility company.

-Extra Energy SoLR Appointment
+Recent history

-On 24 November 2018, the British government's energy regulator, the Office of Gas and Electricity Markets (Ofgem) appointed Scottish Power as Supplier of Last Resort for the failed domestic and business supplier Extra Energy.
-Scottish Power acquired all of Extra Energy's 108,000 domestic customers and 21,000 business customers.
+On 24 November 2018, the British government's energy regulator, the Office of Gas and Electricity Markets (Ofgem), appointed ScottishPower as Supplier of Last Resort for the failed domestic and business supplier Extra Energy.
+ScottishPower acquired all of Extra Energy's 108,000 domestic customers and 21,000 business customers.

-Tonik Energy SoLR Appointment

-On Friday 9 October 2020, Ofgem appointed Scottish Power as Supplier of Last Resort for the failed domestic supplier Tonik Energy.
+On Friday 9 October 2020, Ofgem appointed ScottishPower as Supplier of Last Resort for the failed domestic supplier Tonik Energy.
 Scottish Power acquired all of Tonik Energy's 130,000 customers.

-Yorkshire Energy SoLR Appointment

-On Friday 5 December 2020, Ofgem appointed Scottish Power as Supplier of Last Resort for the failed domestic supplier Yorkshire Energy (also known as Daisy Energy).
-Scottish Power acquired all 74,000 domestic customers and a small number of non-domestic customers.
+On Friday 5 December 2020, Ofgem appointed ScottishPower as Supplier of Last Resort for the failed domestic supplier Yorkshire Energy (also known as Daisy Energy).
+ScottishPower acquired all 74,000 domestic customers and a small number of non-domestic customers.